Code Geass Watch Order: Where to Start with Anime Series and Movies

 7. Code Geass: Lelouch of the Re;surrection

 As the original TV series is still regarded as the best form of Code Geass, it's recommended you enjoy that to the fullest first.
-Jumping into the new movies first is possible, but you may find watching the original less fun as a result.
+Jumping into the new movies first is possible, but you may find watching the original less enjoyable as a result.

 Hopefully, these lists help you to fully enjoy the world of Code Geass!
 Discover more anime news and info by following us on Twitter @epicstreamanime.